mogu-lab/probabilistic-foundations-of-ml/_sources/hw-instructions.md

 ## Submitting Homework

 **Uploading.**
-1. Run the notebook from start to finish (with no interruptions) so we can see the output of every cell.
+1. Run each notebook from start to finish (with no interruptions) so we can see the output of every cell.
-2. Download the `.ipynb` file of your notebook from DeepNote.
+2. Download the `.ipynb` files of your notebooks from DeepNote.
-3. Navigate to the course's Gradescope and submit it there.
+3. Navigate to the course's Gradescope and submit them there.

 **Checking.** Check to make sure that, in your *Gradescope* submission,
 1. The `.ipynb` is rendered by Gradescope, and that it's not "too big" to be shown.
 If it's too big to be previewed, try compressing the images (see instructions below), and/or decreasing the number in `plt.rcParams['figure.dpi'] = 100` at the top of your notebook, e.g. to 50.
 2. All cells have been run and their output is visible.
 3. All images you included are showing.
+4. You included the notebook for **every** checkpoint.

 Homework problems that do not include the output of the code, as described above, create substantial additional work for us to grade, and **will therefore be given zero credit**.